Answers to common questions follow.

 The software I use outputs the following error: "The Diffie-Hellman prime sent by the server is not acceptable (not long enough)" and the connection is terminated.

 Answer: The server you have tried to connect negotiates Diffie-Hellman (DH) ciphersuites but offers a small and insecure DH group.
 This means that any connection data could be decrypted in weeks or even hours by a determined adversary.
 For that reason GnuTLS will refuse to communicate such servers.
-To work around the issue disable Diffie-Hellman ciphersuites on the client (by using "NORMAL:-DHE-RSA" as a priority string); this will allow connecting using the plain RSA ciphersuites, at the cost of losing perfect forward secrecy.
+To work around the issue disable Diffie-Hellman ciphersuites on the client (by using "NORMAL:-DHE-RSA" as a priority string); this will force connecting using the plain RSA ciphersuites, at the cost of losing perfect forward secrecy.

 Note that currently in the NORMAL priority string, the minimum acceptable size of DH group is set to be at 1008 bits.
 This is a very low size for today's threats but unfortunately there are many popular Internet servers providing such a weak security level.
 To increase the security level use the SECURE128 or better priority strings, at the risk of a failed connection with an insecure server.
 To avoid this issue, newer versions of GnuTLS prioritize the elliptic curve DH ciphersuites that have no such issues (since the curve is negotiated as part of the handshake).

 "The software I use outputs the following error: "Key usage violation in certificate has been detected." and the connection is terminated.

 The server you have tried to connect has its certificate marked for

 encryption-only but the server uses it with a ciphersuite that requires signing (or vice-versa).
 This is